AndresMpa/math_II/README.md

 # Math II notes

 Hey there!
-(Am I reading this again?), here you can find a set of different implementation with vectors, matrices and some other mathematical cool things.
-Go around, catch you later!
+Here you can find a set of different implementation with vectors, matrices and some other mathematical cool things.

 ### To do
 - [ ] Move things to Jupiter